SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 A conflicting access to memory can occur when different parts of your code are trying to access the same area of memory at the same time.
-If you've written concurrent or multithreaded programs, conflicting access to memory might be a familiar problem.
+If you've written concurrent or multithreaded code, conflicting access to memory might be a familiar problem.
 However,
-the conflicting access discussed in this chapter *doesn't* involve concurrent or multithreaded code.
+the conflicting access discussed here
+*doesn't* involve concurrent or multithreaded code.
 In Swift, there are ways to modify a value that span several lines of code,